Coven of the Scales

 Can do no mischief there.

 This latter poem recalls the tradition that Christmas greenery would be burned and the Yule log allowed to burn down completely, but that a portion should be held back to start next year’s Yule log fire (and as a good luck charm against ‘mischief’).
-The ashes were to be spread over the garden to ensure a good harvest and the Yule log for the next year would be chosen then.
+The ashes were to be spread over the land/garden to ensure a good harvest and the Yule log for the next year would be chosen at that time.
 Candlemas was also believed to be a good day for weather forecasting (it falls halfway between the Winter Solstice and the Spring Equinox): If it was a sunny day, there would be forty more days of cold and snow.
 This belief has carried into folklore tradition around the world, and one olde English rhyme says:

 If Candlemas Day be fair and bright,